December 15, 2017

 The good news is that there is opportunity.
 Cash is king.
 If you can pay cash, you will get a deal.
 You can leverage this fact in your favor.
 If you are an investor or you are dealing with investors, the thing to be aware of, is that they dictate the terms.
 Keep that in mind.
 For inventors, this market is an opportunity.
 There is a big need in many areas to help companies improve on their expenditures and optimize processes!
 Help companies be more competitive.
 Things like how they can safe power can result in actual measurable benefits.
 Where should you focus your inventions?
 Focus on software.
 Hardware spending is down year over year, while software is on the raise.
 In addition, investment in software has been fairly consistent across IT budgets.
-Another market data point is that security budgets are flat this year.
+Another market data point, according to research by Arcules, is that security budgets are flat this year.
 They haven’t increased, but they have not decreased either.
 However, they might go down next year.
 What this means is that companies will have to do more with less.
 Leverage their existing investments better.
 [This was one of my security predictions for 2009 also.
 In addition, I think this is a great driver to get companies from the left hand side of the maturity scale over to the right-hand side.
 Doing more with what you have.]

 To use the market to your advantage, you need to think about what you are doing to position yourself or your firm to be the one rocketing ahead of the curve.
 Also use the development on the stock markets to your advantage.
 Compare competitors and play them against each other.
 If you are intending to buy a product, use that information to make your case about why you want a discount.